wesley-wws/js-context-menu/README.md

 ### TODO:
 - CSS
-- fix bug: the MenuPanel will broken if there isn't enough space on it's right.
+- fix bug: the SubMenu will cover Menu if there isn't enough space on it's right.